jdelamer/csci-128/source/topic7.rst

 * In a *compound object*, indexing allows us to pick out individual components.
 * Note that in Python, the first index is ``0``, not ``1``!
     * Whether to start at zero or one is an arbitrary decision made by programming language designers.
-    * Is the "first floor" of a building the same as le "premier étage"?
-Natural language problem, too!
     * Python inherited the 0-based convention from C (this actually makes sense if/when you learn about memory pointers)
     * MATLAB inherited 1-based indexing from Fortran
-    * This is a small gotcha for folks switching from one language to another; very easy to fix, but perplexing if you don't know to look for it!

 .. admonition:: Activity